Mullineux map: $d$-balanced partitions and $d$-runner matrices: Skewed partitions

 The rest of the proof follows the steps of the proof of \Cref{le:a1-order}.
 Note that the final sentence has to be changed to: since $U_j$ happened before $D_j$ in the original order of the swaps, $i<0$ in \Cref{le:UD}, and thus $\alpha$ dominates $\gamma$, as required. \end{proof}

 Again, the algorithm A2 preserves the $d$-runner matrix, provided that it terminates.
 This is not difficult to show if we think of the algorithm as a permutation of three intervals of the James abacus of the starting $\beta$-set; see \Cref{fig:PermuteA2}.
-Once this is shown we conclude the first implication of \Cref{pr:equivalence min}.

-\begin{lemma} Let $B$ be a $\beta$-set of a partition, $b$ its bead and $b-ae$ its empty space of (with $a>0$) such that $d\mid \emp_B(b-ae+1, b)$.
-Suppose that the $d$-runner matrix of $B$ contains $0$ in each of its rows.
-The algorithm A2 applied to $B$, $b$ and $b-ae$ preserves the $d$-runner matrix. \end{lemma}
+\begin{lemma} Let $B$ be a $\beta$-set of a partition, $b$ be its bead and $b-ae$ be its empty space of (with $a>0$) such that $d\mid \emp_B(b-ae+1, b)$.
+Suppose that the algorithm A2 applied to $B$, $b$ and $b-ae$ terminates.
+Then it preserves the $d$-runner matrix. \end{lemma}

 \begin{proof} Denote by $B'$ the set returned by the algorithm A2 applied to $B$, $b$ and $b-ae$.
 We need to show that the $d$-runner matrices of $B$ and $B'$ agree.

 Suppose that A2 terminates with the swap of $b-t-ae$ and $b-t$ (with $t>0$) and, again, for $0\leq i\leq t$ let $0\leq r_i<ae$ be the remainder of $i$ modulo $ae$.
 We define three intervals of integers